Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner)

-Nutritional supplements are products that help to "replenish" nutrients that we cannot cover in food.
-Although our diet should always be varied and nutritious, it may not always be enough for us to receive enough of all nutrients .
-Whether due to a currently increased need for a given substance, or for example due to increased stress, certain food choices or deteriorated soil quality.
+Nutritional supplements are products that help to "replenish" nutrients that we are unable to obtain from food.
+Although our diet should always be varied and nutritious, it may not always be enough to ensure we get all the necessary nutrients.
+This can be due to an increased need for a particular substance, or for example, due to increased stress, certain food choices, or degraded soil quality.

 - Vitamins and minerals